-If the Technically Constrained Subordinate CA Certificate includes the serverAuth key usage purpose, the nameConstraints extension will include dNSName, iPAddress, DirectoryName and otherName:SRVName (1.3.6.1.5.5.7.8.7 as defined in rfc4985) as described in section 7.1.5 of the Baseline Requirements.
+If the Technically Constrained Subordinate CA Certificate includes the serverAuth key usage purpose, the nameConstraints extension will include dNSName, iPAddress, directoryName and otherName:SRVName (1.3.6.1.5.5.7.8.7 as defined in rfc4985) as described in section 7.1.5 of the Baseline Requirements.

-If the Technically Constrained Subordinate CA Certificate includes the emailProtection key usage purpose, the nameConstraints extension will include rfc882Name, with at least one name on permittedSubtrees, each name having control validated according to §3.2.2.4.
-The extension may include constraints on dNSName, iPAddress and DirectoryName as described in section 7.1.5 of the Baseline Requirements.
+If the Technically Constrained Subordinate CA Certificate includes the emailProtection key usage purpose, the nameConstraints extension will include rfc882Name and directoryName as described in section 7.1.5 of the S/MIME Requirements.
 The extension may include additional constraints.